eshal-omar/SMS-Phishing-Detector/README.md

 ## Setup Instructions
 1. Open command prompt

 2. CD into the directory you wish to store the applications folder.
-Command would be cd path to folder (eg cd  C:\Users\)
+Command is: cd path\to\folder (replace path\to\folder with your own path)

 3. then run this command : git clone https://github.com/eshal-omar/SMS-Phishing-Detector.git